 The success of an event is about more than just garnering maximum participation from attendees.
-It’s about leaving the event participants with an experience they can never forget-one that gives them a reason to return again and again.
+It’s about leaving the event participants with an experience they can never forget, one that gives them a reason to return again and again.
 Experiential marketing helps with that.
-While an astonishing number of people haven’t heard of the concept, experiential marketing has recently gained much momentum, ranking as one of the top five (5) event marketing strategies
+While many people haven’t heard of the concept, experiential marketing has recently gained much momentum, ranking as one of the top five (5) event marketing strategies

 Also, about 65% of brands say it significantly drove massive sales.
-So what is experiential marketing, and what are the different ways in which brands have used it effectively?
+So, what is experiential marketing, and how have brands used it effectively?
 Let’s find out.

-If you are a B2B event marketer who is planning your next event, this article will provide you with practical examples of applying experiential marketing strategies while planning an event.
+If you are a B2B event marketer planning your next event, this article will provide practical examples of applying experiential marketing strategies while planning an event.
 So let’s get started.

 What is Experiential Marketing?